MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/folder.md

 # Folder

-A folder provides a hierarchical structure of the OM for organizing documents.
+A folder provides a hierarchical structure of the OM for organizing [documents](document.md).
 Folders can contain other folders or documents.

 ```
 public class CdmFolderDefinition extends CdmObjectDefinitionBase, CdmContainerDefinition
 ```
-*CdmFolderDefinition extends CdmObjectDefinition, CdmContainerDefinition in Python.*
+*CdmObjectDefinitionBase is called CdmObjectDefinition in Python.*

 ## Constructors
 |Name|Description|